What Every Texas Worker Needs to Know About Overtime Pay Laws

 Calculating overtime payments for hourly employees is more straightforward than for salaried employees.

-For employees that receive a salary, the calculations are different, depending on if the employee’s workweek is 40 hours, more than 40 hours, or less than 40 hours.
+The calculations are different for employees that receive a salary, depending on if the employee’s workweek is 40 hours, more than 40 hours, or less than 40 hours.

 To complete the calculations, determine the regular rate for the employee by dividing their weekly salary by the number of hours the salary amount is intended to compensate.
 For example, a salaried employee who makes $400 per week over a 40-hour workweek has a regular rate of $10 per hour.